Las Pitras Lodge

 Travel Time: The guides drive anglers in Toyota HiLux trucks to the fishing areas.
 Most fishing is a 45-minute to one-hour drive from the Lodge.

 Guides: The owner Fabian Philipp and his guide team will do their best to provide you with an enjoyable trip.
 Two anglers per guide.
 All guides speak adequate English.
 You'll get in 7 to 8 hours of guided fishing each day.

-Methods: You'll mostly drift fish the rivers for a more productive and comfortable experience.
+Methods: You'll mostly drift fish the rivers.
 You'll stop and wade on some productive beats.
 Fishing is generally with streamers in the lakes, dry flies and nymphs in the rivers.
 The Lodge practices catch-and-release fishing.

 Equipment: No equipment is provided.
 A rod, reel, and line rental is available for $150.00 per week, with a $350.00 loss or breakage fee.
-A combo package of 20 flies is $40.00 at the Lodge.
+A combo package of 20 flies is $70.00 at the Lodge.
 A detailed list of what to bring is included in our confirmation packet.